TJiay/Poems_practice/README.md

 ## Next do
 - [ ] Finish the Peoms of 11 grade.
 - [ ] Change code to let the program better.

+**Note:If the display poems number is not you input, remmber this is not a bug.This is random\!**